Travel Information for Sheikh Zayed Mosque in Abu Dhabi

-I had friends asking me if I visited that beautiful mosque in Dubai or Abu Dhabi yet – it seems social media has spread the word about the beautiful mosque in UAE, though many cannot remember the name or mistakenly think it is in Dubai.
+I had friends asking me if I visited that beautiful mosque in Dubai or Abu Dhabi yet – it seems social media has spread the word about the beautiful mosque in UAE.
+However, many cannot remember the name or mistakenly think it is in Dubai.

 Though the pictures have not captivated the beauty, I hope you´ll get some travel inspirations and consider visiting it – as a Muslim or non-Muslim, since the Sheikh Zayed Mosque is also open to non-Muslims.

-Find out all the important things you need to know before you visit the Grand Mosque in Abu Dhabi.
+Find out all the important things you need to know before visiting the Grand Mosque in Abu Dhabi.